-Windows provides an event log collection tool, organized into channels, which includes every event generated.
-The main channels are System, Application and Security, where events will be stored depending on whether they were created by a system action, an active audit policy or if they have information related to software installed in the system.
+Windows provides an event log collection tool which includes all generated events, and it is organized in channels.
+The main channels are System, Application and Security.
+In these channels, events will be stored depending on whether they were created by a system action, an active audit policy or if they have information related to the software installed in the system.

-Wazuh collects events from those channels and provides a new Windows ruleset which makes us aware of important events happening in our Windows servers.
+Wazuh collects the events of those channels and provides a new Windows ruleset that allows us to know the important events that happen in our Windows servers.
 Monitoring Sysmon could be an interesting application for this service.
-It consists of a Windows tool that records system activity and anomaly detection events in the event log, and it is a sub program from Winternals, a subdivision of Microsoft created by Mark Russinovich.
+Sysmon is a Windows tool that records system activity and event detection anomalies in the event log, and is a subprogram of Winternals, a subdivision of Microsoft created by Mark Russinovich.

-This article will describe the steps to monitor a threat’s activity with Sysmon.
-In this case, the Wazuh agent will be set up to monitor the logs from the Sysmon channel, but this configuration can be extended to the rest of the available channels.
+This article explains how to monitor threat activity with Sysmon step-by-step.
+Here, the Wazuh agent will be configured to monitor the Sysmon channel logs, but this configuration can be extended to the rest of the available channels.

-To accomplish this goal, we will view the log messages generated on the EventViewer, which permits the visualization of recorded events.
-Each log entry shows all the event information through a main message which describes the origin of the event and other specific parameters considered in the event.
-In addition, this post is an update to Using Wazuh to monitor Sysmon events, as the capabilities of Wazuh have been improved to collect EventChannel logs since v3.8.0.
+In order to achieve this, we will see the log messages generated in the EventViewer, which allows the display of recorded events.
+Each log entry shows all the event information through a main message that describes the origin of the event and other specific parameters considered in the event.
+This post is an update of Using Wazuh to monitor Sysmon events, as Wazuh’s capabilities have been enhanced to collect EventChannel logs since version v3.8.0.

 - Wazuh v3.8+